-2.10 AVOP Permit Expiry, Renewal, Change of Employer, Transfer, Multiple Airports Permit
+2.9 AVOP Permit Expiry, Renewal, Change of Employer, Transfer, Multiple Airports Permit

-- 2.10.1 Expiry Subject to being revoked or suspended, an Airside Vehicle Operating Permit (AVOP) issued under this AVOP Manual is valid for a period of up to five years.
+- 2.9.1 Expiry Subject to being revoked or suspended, an Airside Vehicle Operating Permit (AVOP) issued under this AVOP Manual is valid for a period of up to five years.
 If the permit is required for a shorter period of time due to a temporary need, the period of validity shall be for a lesser period and specified on the AVOP permit.
-Upon the expiry of an Airside Vehicle Operating Permit or termination of employment, the employer or permit holder shall immediately return the AVOP permit to the Regional Airport Manager or designate. - 2.10.2 Renewal An AVOP permit holder must renew their permit prior to expiry.
+Upon the expiry of an Airside Vehicle Operating Permit or termination of employment, the employer or permit holder shall immediately return the AVOP permit to the Regional Airport Manager or designated Airport Maintenance Contractor. - 2.9.2 Renewal An AVOP permit holder must renew their permit prior to expiry.
 Permits may be renewed up to 3 months prior to expiry.
 If a permit is not renewed prior to expiry, it will be deemed to have lapsed and the initial application process will be required to be undertaken, including all testing.
 A valid Territorial or Provincial Driver's Licence along with proof of automobile liability insurance endorsed to cover airside operations must be provided at the time of renewal.
 An AVOP application must also accompany a request for renewal.
-The Employer or Individual will reconfirm the applicant's employment and reconfirm the "need" to operate a vehicle airside. - 2.10.3 Change of Employer AVOP permits are filed by employer and are not valid if the permit holder becomes employed by a new employer.
-If there is a change in employer, the permit holder is to return the original permit to the former employer, the Regional Airport Manager or designate and submit a new application, signed by the new employer, confirming the person is employed by that company and that they have a "need" to operate a vehicle airside.
+The Employer or Individual will reconfirm the applicant's employment and reconfirm the "need" to operate a vehicle airside. - 2.9.3 Change of Employer AVOP permits are filed by employer and are not valid if the permit holder becomes employed by a new employer.
+If there is a change in employer, the permit holder is to return the original permit to the former employer, the Regional Airport Manager or the designated Airport Maintenance Contractor and submit a new application, signed by the new employer, confirming the person is employed by that company and that they have a "need" to operate a vehicle airside.

-The Regional Airport Manager or designate will determine if there is a need to retest an applicant who is changing employer.
+The Regional Airport Manager or the designated Airport Maintenance Contractor will determine if there is a need to retest an applicant who is changing employers.
 If the employment change is immediate, the issuance of a new permit without testing may be authorized.
 If a break occurs in the employment change that exceeds 6 months, the previous permit will be deemed to have lapsed and the initial application process will be required to be undertaken, including all testing.